Quick Links:

 Health information will NOT be considered as part of the admissions decision for your Program.
 If you are accepted to the Program, this information is made available in a confidential manner to the individuals and organizations facilitating the Program.
 During an emergency, this is the University’s primary source of information to help you with.

-If you need to request accommodations related to a disability, please see the Diversity section of the Learning Abroad Handbook.
+If you need to request accommodations related to a disability, please see the Student Success section of the Learning Abroad Handbook.

 Top